oguzalagoz/COVAM/README.md

 set act_adh=1 #binary variable showing whether actual observed/calibrated adherence is used or not.
 1 means actual adherence will be used, 0 means provided adherence will be used

-set adh_level=0 # if acutal adherence is not used then we need to enter the adherence level, 0 means adherence is 0%, must be a value between 0 and 1
+set adh_level=0 # if actual adherence is not used then we need to enter the adherence level, 0 means adherence is 0%, must be a value between 0 and 1

-set sch_close=1 # indicator variable showing whether schools are closed or not,1 means schools are closed (defualt value) and 0 means schools are open
+set sch_close=1 # indicator variable showing whether K-12 schools are closed or not,1 means schools are closed (defualt value) and 0 means schools are open

-set delay=0 #variable showing how long there will be a delay in initiation social distancing measures
+set delay=0 #variable showing how long there will be a delay in initiation of social distancing measures

 set stop_day=247 #variable showing when social distancing measures are eased, for Dane and Milwaukee this is 247 (May 14) and for NYC this is 269 (June 8)